DeutscheBahnAG/components/packages/react/src/logo/README.md

 ## Variants

-By default the logo has a transparent background.
+By default, the logo has a transparent background.

 ```jsx
 <div